Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 "...There isn’t much of one.
 He can’t fire me, he needs me too much.
 I’d just be doing the job until I quit.
 He knows it too, which is why he arranged for such a big goddamned carrot.
 The stick is pretty much just missing out on the carrot."

 Hoeff looked at Julian shrewdly.
-"I gotta say, your Minnesota modesty seems to have disappeared…"
+"I gotta say, your Minnesota modesty seems to have disappeared..."

 Julian sighed again and rested his hands on his knees.
 "What, am I supposed to pretend they’d give an offer like this to just *anyone?* If I’ve learned anything playing these games, it’s that false modesty isn't any kind of modesty at all."

 "So you’re taking it."

 "Al and Xiù will say I should," he predicted.
-"I’m not gonna say yes until they *have,* but they will…What was your bad news?"
+"I’m not gonna say yes until they *have,* but they will...
+What was your bad news?"

 Hoeff sighed, and told him.